-He looked in his briefcase and saw the manila envelope the Chinese man had given him.
-He pulled out the note and looked at it for a second time.
-It was printed from a computer, on a plain piece of paper, in plain Arial font.
+He looked in his briefcase and saw the manila envelope the Asian man gave him.
+He opened it and pulled out the note.
+He had scanned it briefly in the restaurant, but took a better look now.
+It was printed on a plain piece of white paper, in plain Arial font.
 It said, “When you have the information, write it on a piece of paper.
 Put the paper in an envelope and seal it shut.
 Go to the carousel in Central Park.
 Around the corner, to the left, is a boarded-up maintenance shack.
 The door still opens - use the enclosed key to unlock it.
 There’s an empty paint can in the back left corner on the floor.
 Inside the paint can is a transmitter with a red button.
 Put the envelope in the paint can, push the red button once, put the lid back on the paint can and lock the door behind you when you leave.”

-John rushed into the office and the first person he sees is his boss - Paul Massoni.
-Paul shakes his head and smiles, looking at the mess that John Martin is right now.
-Paul looks down at his watch then looks back up and says, “10:17.”
+John rushed into the office.
+The first person he saw was his boss, Paul Massoni.
+Paul shook his head and smiled, looking at the mess that John Martin was right now.
+Paul looked down at his watch then back at John and said loudly, “10:17.”

-Sensing he’s about to be publicly humiliated, John looks around to see who’s there to witness this.
-Sure enough, there’s Jordan Quinn, in the coffee station with one of her girlfriends, and they’ve just turned to see John come in.
-And two guys have now stood up out of their cubicle chairs and turned to see what’s happening.
+Sensing he was about to be publicly humiliated, John scanned the room to see who was there to witness it.
+Sure enough, Jordan Quinn was there in the coffee station with one of her girlfriends, and they had just turned to see John come in.
+Two or three other people stood up in their cubicles to see what was happening.
 Awesome.

-“Can you get one fucking thing right, Martin?”
-Paul starts in on him, “is it not bad enough that you fuck up just about every assignment I give you?
-Is it not bad enough that you’ve been here for 3 years and you’ve never even been considered for Senior Associate?
+Paul said, “Can you get one fucking thing right, Martin?
+Is it not bad enough that you fuck up just about every assignment I give you?
+Is it not bad enough that you’ve been here for three years and you’ve never even been considered for Senior Associate?
 Is it not bad enough that almost everyone here can do what you do, in half the time?
 But now, you’re gonna start being late too?
 Are you doing this to intentionally piss me off?
 Do you want to get fired?
 Get in my office, NOW!”

-Paul starts walking to his office and John starts walking behind him.
-As he’s walking, John can’t help but look over at Jordan and her friend at the coffee station to see what Jordan’s reaction was.
-Like everyone else, Jordan was watching intently as John’s public humiliation unfolded.
-Then as John looked at her, she turned to her friend at the coffee station and whispered something which provoked a stifled laugh from both of them.
-Then she looked up at John again with a more serious, appropriate face.
+Paul walked toward his office and John sheepishly followed.
+As he walked, he couldn’t help looking over at Jordan to see what her reaction was.
+She had just turned to her friend at the coffee station and whispered something which provoked a stifled laugh from both of them.

-John walks into Paul Massoni’s office.
-Paul is sitting behind his desk and seems like he’s cooled off a little.
-“Take a seat,” he says to John.
+John walked into Paul Massoni’s office.
+Paul was seated behind his desk and seemed a little cooler now.
+“Take a seat,” he said.

-John’s hand gripped the arm of the chair he was sitting in like he was at the dentist and the drill hit a nerve.
+John’s hand gripped the arm of his chair like he was at the dentist and the drill had just hit a nerve.

 Paul continued, “They’re planning to announce the status of the deal to the media at two o’clock today, and they want our team to sit in on one last meeting with Miller and the lawyers so they can confirm the facts of the deal with us before they announce.
 So that meeting is in about thirty minutes, at eleven.
 That shouldn’t take more than an hour, and then you and I have lunch with the new client for our new deal at one o’clock.
 Busy day, Martin… hope you’re ready.”
-Paul smirked at John as he said this last sentence and then said, “Meet me in the big conference room at 11.
+Paul smirked and said, “Meet me in the big conference room at 11.
 Don’t be late.”

 “Where are we are having lunch with the new client?”
 John asked.